ramriddlez/SQL-Employee-Management-System/README.md

 ## Installation
 NPM install on CLI

+MAKE SURE TO INPUT YOUR PERSONAL PASSWORD TO YOUR ROOT SQL ON YOUR TERMINAL in index.js

 ## Usage
 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company